Moving on after treatment

 If the leukemia returns, it usually does so during treatment or within a year or so after treatment ends.
 It’s unusual for ALL or AML to come back if there are no signs of the disease within the next 2 years.

-Follow-up care gives you a chance to discuss questions and concerns that come up during and after your child's recovery.
+Follow-up care gives you a chance to discuss questions and concerns that come up during and after your child’s recovery.
 For example, almost any cancer treatment can have side effects.
-Some may last for a few weeks to several months, but others can be permanent.
-It is important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.
+Some may last for a few weeks to several months, but others can last a long time.
+It’s important to report any new symptoms to the doctor right away, so that the cause can be found and treated, if needed.